mailjet/api-documentation/guides/_send-api.md

 import org.json.JSONObject;
 public class MyClass {
     /**
-     * This calls sends an email to one recipient.
+     * This calls sends a message to one recipient with an EventPayload.
      */
     public static void main(String[] args) throws MailjetException, MailjetSocketTimeoutException {
       MailjetClient client;